 A discussion of the implementation of the enhanced BI calculations is available in Section 5 of the full model documentation.
+A detailed discussion is also available in the AIR Current: Modeling Business Interruption Losses.

 Fire Following Earthquake

 Currently, the following AIR models feature a separate Fire Following Earthquake (FFE) module that uses dynamic simulation techniques to estimate fire losses probabilistically: